Secured Debts in Bankruptcy

 For example, suppose you take out a loan of $20,000 from a credit union to buy a car, then also accumulate $10,000 of debt on a credit card issued by the same credit union.
 Then you realize that you can't afford your payments, so you file for Chapter 7 bankruptcy.
 Without the cross collateral clause, you would have been able to discharge the credit card debt without paying anything over and above what would be available in a distribution to all of your creditors.
 Since most Chapter 7 petitioners have no assets that are available for distribution to creditors, the credit card debt could have been discharged completely without paying anything.
 However, Chapter 7 debtors must pay all loans covered by the cross collateral clause in full unless they are willing to surrender the property.
 Hence, in this situation, you would have to pay $30,000 of the debt instead of just $20,000 to keep the car.

 The lien is the interest that a creditor or other entity has in specific property, where ownership of the property is evidenced by a legal title document.
-Although some creditors claim to have a lien on personal property that does not have a title document, these types of liens have little practical consequence, since the sale of the item cannot be prevented, and, in most cases, the personal property would not have enough value for the lienholder to take possession of the property, transport it, and sell it, in addition to the many other problems with untitled personal property, such as being able to locate it in the first place.
+Although some creditors claim to have a lien on personal property that does not have a title document, these types of liens have little practical consequence, since the sale of the item cannot be prevented, and, in most cases, the personal property would not have enough value for the lienholder to make it worthwhile to take possession of the property, transport it, and sell it, in addition to the many other problems with untitled personal property, such as being able to locate it in the first place.

 A recording of the lien on the title document can prevent the conveyance of a clear title to another, which, in most cases, will prevent the sale of the item.
 This means you will not be able to sell the item until the debt is paid and the lien is removed.